Ticketedmoon/weather-as-a-service/README.md

 `java -Dweather-api-access-key=YOUR_KEY_HERE -jar [app-name].jar`

 ### What did you not include in your solution that you want us to know about?
-I would have completed the authentication stretch goal using spring-security.
-Also, perhaps would have found a better country/city API to integrate with for this project, for data quality and robustness.
+- I would have completed the authentication stretch goal using spring-security.
+- Also, I would have found a better country/city API to integrate with for this project, for data quality and robustness.

 ### Other information about your submission that you feel it's important that we know if applicable.
 ### Your feedback on this technical challenge